TCS dividend 2026 announcement: Rs 31/share; check payment details | Q4 results - BusinessToday

 In the four quarters of FY26, the largest IT exporter distributed an interim dividend of Rs 11 and a special dividend of Rs 46 on January 16, 2026.
 Before that, shareholders received an interim dividend of Rs 11 on October 15, 2025, and another interim dividend of Rs 11 on July 16, 2025.
 Additionally, a final dividend of Rs 30 was announced on June 4, 2025.

-Overall, this year's payout is significantly higher than previous years, easily surpassing the FY24 dividend payout, which stood at Rs 73 per share.
+Overall, this year's payout is significantly higher than previous years, surpassing the FY24 dividend payout, which stood at Rs 73 per share.